 ‘Although there is a lot of work being done to study and protect the marine turtles in the UAE,’ explains Arabella, ‘we are not out of the woods yet and we still need a lot of support for conservation efforts.’

-‘Unfortunately, turtles face a lot of threats,’ Arabella tell us.
+‘Unfortunately, turtles face a lot of threats,’ Arabella explains.
 ‘Development along the coast means that nesting beaches and foraging reefs and seagrass meadows are being lost to construction.
 Similarly, noise and light pollution of beach-front activity disturbs their nesting.
 Pollution in the water, including plastic and discarded fishing gear are also serious threats.’

 Entanglement caused by nets, discarded fishing lines, and plastic bags pose catastrophic threats to the turtles’ continued survival.
 Research by the University of Exeter, in England, which examined the way plastics affect mortality rates for sea turtles internationally, found that 91 per cent of turtles entangled in discarded fishing gear die while it’s reported that fishing nets kill a million turtles globally a year.